Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: INTRODUCTION

+This limitation is evident across real-world datasets~\cite{Benson2018subset,chodrow2021hypergraph,Fowler-2006-connecting,Fowler-2006-cosponsorship,kunegis2013konect,mayer2018hype}, where large hyperedges distort analytical results.
+Figure~\ref{fig:intro_dist} shows the degree and cardinality distribution for the House Bills dataset.
+Most hyperedges contain fewer than $50$ nodes, but some hyperedges, denoted as trivial hyperedges, exhibit exceptionally high cardinalities, which skew the substructure.
+Notably, the largest hyperedge in the House Bills contains $26.7\%$ of all nodes, while the top $10$ hyperedges with the highest cardinalities combined cover $58.97\%$.
+These trivial hyperedges disproportionately influence connectivity patterns, leading to overestimated support values that distort cohesive subgraphs and obscure meaningful communities.
+As a result, nodes with small degrees, which form the majority, are influenced by these trivial hyperedges, leading to distorted interpretations of their connectivity and structural importance.

+The $(k,g)$-core relies on neighbour size and support values, with parameter selection often guided by degree distributions to identify cohesive subhypergraphs.
+However, trivial hyperedges inflate the degrees of weakly connected nodes, distorting connectivity patterns and cohesion metrics.
+This leads to misleading conclusions and may obscure community structures or fail to identify key nodes within hypergraphs.
+To illustrate these challenges and underscore the need for refining existing cohesive models, we present a motivating example below.

 \begin{example} In Figure~\ref{fig:intro}, the user group (green colour) on the top side has the same blood type, is composed of students, and lives in Korea.
 Similarly, the user group (blue colour) on the bottom side belongs to the same local Korea golf club, soccer club, and dancing club.
-For the green group, the connections are too broad.
-Thus, it may not sufficiently capture a strong bond of the user group, i.e., the relationships explaining their cohesion are too ``trivial''.
+For the green group, the connections are overly broad and may fail to capture a strong bond of the user group, i.e., the relationships explaining their cohesion are too ``trivial''.
 Conversely, the blue group on the bottom side shares ``local'' level small-sized groups, making their relationships relatively narrower and easier to explain.
-It implies that to find a blue-coloured group, the information that they are living in Korea alone is insufficient to capture the true cohesion of the group.
+This implies that to find a blue-coloured group, knowing they live in Korea alone is insufficient to capture the true cohesion of the group.
 In this work, we aim to intentionally avoid considering trivial relationships to find cohesive user groups. \end{example}

-To address these issues, we propose a novel cohesive subhypergraph model that reduces the influence of trivially large hyperedges.
-Our model is based on the intuition that hyperedge size impacts cohesion, and we introduce a user parameter to define meaningful hyperedges.
-This approach enables the discovery of more cohesive subhypergraphs.

-Our new model, the $(k,g,p)$-core, extends the $(k,g)$-core by incorporating a fraction threshold to retrieve cohesive subhypergraphs with sufficiently close ($p$), frequently co-occurring ($g$), and connected ($k$) neighbours.
-We present two algorithms: the Naïve peeling algorithm and the Advanced support-based algorithm with pruning strategies, which avoids bottlenecks through lazy updates (Section~\ref{sec:kgp_alg}).